Projection Methods for Operator Learning and Universal Approximation: Nonlinear Projections for Operator Learning in Banach spaces

-\begin{corollary} With the assumption of Theorem~\ref{thm:Universal}, the neural network $f_{n,m}$ can be chosen to have a single hidden layer. \end{corollary} \begin{proof} This fact follows from the proof of Theorem~\ref{thm:Universal}, with the observation that $f_{n,m}$ needs to approximate the function $F_{n,m}$ on a compact.
+\begin{corollary} With the assumption of Theorem~\ref{thm:Universal}, the neural network $f_{n,m}$ can be chosen to have a single hidden layer. \end{corollary} \begin{proof} This fact follows from the proof of Theorem~\ref{thm:Universal_uniform}, with the observation that $f_{n,m}$ needs to approximate the function $F_{n,m}$ on a compact.
 Then, from the theory of neural network approximation, see \cite{Horn}, we can choose $f_{n,m}$ with a single hidden layer with the necessary properties. \end{proof}

+We observe that Theorem~\ref{thm:Universal} holds for general Banach spaces $X$ and $Y$, whereas the universal approximation of \cite{chen}, which is the theoretical basis for \cite{DeepOnet}, holds for spaces of functions $Y$ with the uniform norm over compacts.
+The present result, therefore, substantially differs from that of \cite{chen}.

-The simplicity of Leray-Schauder projections hides a fundamental implementational problem of the theoretical framework of Theorem~\ref{thm:Universal}.
+The Leray-Schauder projections present an implementational problem present in the theoretical framework of Theorem~\ref{thm:Universal}.
 Namely, we do not know how to choose the points used to obtain the spaces $E_n$ for the (nonlinear) projections.
 In a general Banach space, this might not be a trivial issue.
 In the rest of this article, we will develop a framework based on orthogonal multivariate polynomials to address this issue in the case of Banach spaces of functions $L^p_\mu$, and the Hilbert space $L^2_\mu$, with some measure $\mu$.
+An implementation of the Leray-Schauder mappings for deep learning has been given in \cite{leray_schauder}, based on the theoretical results of the present article.